emmercm/www/src/blog/_mysql-table-size.md

 ## Why not `information_schema.tables`?

-If you want to get the estimated row count from a non-InnoDB table, but still avoid `SELECT COUNT(*)`, then you have to use `information_schema.tables`.
+Because the table statistics columns in `information_schema.tables` are cached, up to a default of 24 hours (controlled by the [`information_schema_stats_expiry`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_information_schema_stats_expiry) setting).
+MySQL explicitly avoids querying from the storage engine (e.g. InnoDB) frequently.

+For InnoDB tables, `information_schema.tables` is populated from `mysql.innodb_table_stats`, so you should query from the source to avoid the cache.
+For non-InnoDB tables, you have to use `information_schema.tables` if you want to avoid the expensive `SELECT COUNT(*)`.

 ```sql
 -- Row count for every table